jooy2/vutron/README.md

 # For Linux (.rpm, .deb, .snap)
 $ npm run build:linux
 ```

+The built packages can be found in `dist/release/{version}` location.

 ### What do I need to do for a multi-platform build?